Trying to grow your B2C business, but not seeing any results from your paid campaigns? Mass marketing won’t get you far these days.

 Choose the right commission

 A motivating commission rate is key in attracting high-quality partnerships.
-When determining the rates and structure for commission rates in your partner program, keep these tips in mind:
+When determining your affiliate commission rates and commission structure in your partner program, keep these tips in mind:

 - To attract the most affiliates, payouts should be in cash.
 A suitable cash equivalent, such as PayPal or Visa gift cards, is also acceptable.